 Food highlight today is a visit to Julie’s (www.juliesrestaurant.com) tucked away in Clarendon Cross, at the end of Portland Road in Notting Hill.
 In the seventies and eighties in my Time Out days it was one of my go-to places so it’s a bit of a shock to discover it opened 50 years ago.
 Its ecclesiastically inspired design with cubby hole tables (I remember one just outside the miniscule ladies loo), bo-ho atmosphere and interesting mix of regulars meant it was always buzzing.
 I don’t recall the food was the main attraction.
 On one visit all those years ago, I discovered the manageress and her cat had rented a room in a huge flat I shared in Finborough Road (even more millions of years ago).
 The restaurant spans two properties with a delightful forecourt/terrace set with all-weather tables and chairs under a huge awning.
 It looks the same – dark and inviting – but inside has been given a slick re-boot whilst retaining many of the original objects d’art and decorative features.
 The main restaurant is now open plan on the left side, behind doors from the entrance and the (champagne) bar to the right.
 There is another more informal dining area at the end and another downstairs.
 Upstairs, where I spent a lot of time, is now flats.
 The property is still owned by Cathy and Tim Herring (also responsible for top dollar, fashionable Portobello Hotel) but it was interior designer Julie Hodgess (also responsible for the look of Barbara Hulanicki’s seminal Biba boutiques) who created the original concept and who oversaw the new one.
 The food too is a serious step up, far more sophisticated than I remember it although Julie’s always kept apace of trends.
 Shay Cooper, an ex-Goring chef and billed as chef/patron, heads up the kitchen, producing interesting, sophisticated food such as the dark green charred kale risotto crowned with Dorset crab and horseradish butter that my friend chose.
 Grilled leek hearts turned out to be poached, griddled lengths of leek, with finely chopped egg and capers with butter, lemon, breadcrumbs and parsley (Polonaise sauce) piled into a curl of rye crisp with a dollop of smoked mayonnaise.
 It looked stunning, was beautifully executed but a tad bland.
 We both chose roast Cornish cod (I can never resist Cornish fish), cuttlefish, bacon, chicken and mushroom dressing.
 This incongruous sounding combination was perfectly cooked, a thick, small fillet of cod moist and firm, with tiny pale mushrooms napped in a hardly discernable dressing, with soft, slim ribbons of cuttlefish and chicken with scraps of bacon.
 We shared lemon curd, lemon sorbet, coconut and fennel crumble, which we fought over, it was so sublime; a disc of creamy, yellow curd next to a scoop of paler intensely lemony sorbet with a crumble flavoured with coconut and fennel seed scattered in a pile on the side.
 A bargain at £8.
 The bill, with two glasses of the cheapest white wine, came to over £150.
 Not a cheap local restaurant but it never was.

 Up early for builders fixing my garden fence, so making builders brew as a perfectly bright, sunny autumn winter day unfolded.
 While they faffed and drills drilled, I made spinach soup and listened to Rad 4.
 This soup is a variation on a theme, something I make when I see bunches of attractive scabbard leaf spinach on special offer, as they were yesterday at my favourite high road fruit and veg stall.
 It begins by softening a chopped onion with a hint of garlic in butter with a splash of oil, adding diced potato, microplaned lemon zest and gamey partridge stock from the freezer, adding frozen peas and spinach, the whole lot simmered until the peas are tender.
-Look out for a nuts-and-bolts recipe in Recipes.
-It should be thick and luscious and is particularly good with a separately soft-poached egg added just before serving.
+Spinach and Nutmeg Soup should be thick and luscious and is particularly good with a separately soft-poached egg added just before serving.
 I had intended to have some for lunch but things didn’t work out like that, so it’s on the menu tonight when I watch masterchef, followed by two chicken thigh fillets, the skin oiled and sprinkled with Maldon salt and roasted at 220C for about 25 minutes until the skin is a thin crisp sheath, the melted fat under skin basting the chicken.
 Yum.

 Whizzed into town for a ‘lady-business’ hospital appointment and on way back spent a fortune on very little at Aziz Ahsak’s temptingly well-stock fruit and veg shop www.lemonandlimes.co.uk on Turnham Green Terrace (also a branch in Hampstead).
 Beetroot, big mushrooms, huge, plump lemons and special offer limes (3 for £1), plus oranges, small, sweet looking strawberries and blueberries for breakfast.
 I’m starving by the time I get home, so merge two soups – the thick, richly flavoured silky-smooth spinach soup made with game bird stock from the freezer I mentioned yesterday, with chickpea, potato and melted spinach.
 With the last of the chorizo crisps I’d made to go with the latter, it was very good indeed.
 Another case of permutation.